 The original front portion of the Stoy Museum was built in the 1780’s as a home for Dr. William Henry Stoy, a local minister and prominent Revolutionary War doctor.

-The Front Parlor Gallery is located on the first floor of the Museum by the main entrance and features a rotating exhibit of rarely seen items from the Society’s collection.
-This exhibit is available to the public during our open hours.
+This temporary exhibit is located in the front parlor by the main entrance and is available to the public for free during our open hours.

 Please note that the Society building is not handicap-accessible due to the age of the building.
 We regret any inconvenience this may cause.
 Street, metered parking is available in front of the Society building, and free-two hour parking is available at the Farmer’s Market parking lot off of 9th Street and Cumberland.

 Each exhibit provides insight into the lives of the men and women who built our strong nation.
 Our perennial exhibits include:

 - Victorian Parlor

 - Civil War Exhibit

 We appreciate donations in any amount.
 The Lebanon County Historical Society Incorporated is registered as a charitable organization with the Commonwealth of Pennsylvania.
 A copy of the official registration and financial information may be obtained from the Pennsylvania Department of State by calling toll-free within Pennsylvania, 800-732-0999.